samuelduchesne/archetypal/docs/converter_idf.rst

    :width: 100%
    :align: center

-The necessity of translating IDF files (EnergyPlus input files) to BUI files (TRNBuild input files) emerged from the need of modeling building archetypes [#]_.
-Knowing that a lot of different models from different sources (NECB and US-DOE) have already been developed under EnergyPlus, and it can be a tedious task to create a multizone building in a model editor (e.g. TRNBuild), we assume the development of a file translator could be useful for simulationists.
+The necessity of translating IDF files (EnergyPlus_ input files) to BUI files (TRNBuild_ input files) emerged from the need of modeling building archetypes [#]_.
+Knowing that a lot of different models from different sources (NECB_ and US-DOE_) have already been developed under EnergyPlus, and it can be a tedious task to create a multizone building in a model editor (e.g. TRNBuild), we assume the development of a file translator could be useful for simulationists.

 Objectives
 ----------
-The principal ojectives of this module was to translate the geometry of the building, the different schedules used in the model, and the thermal gains.
+The principal ojectives of this module was to translate (from IDF to BUI) the geometry of the building, the different schedules used in the model, and the thermal gains.

 1. Geometry